 The four key points of IoT are: sense, understand, interact and adjust.
 Once you have a plan and understand the most important steps to a reliable system, the first most important part is the IoT platform.
 The platform is where you manage the device and collect the data, without this your device will not work correctly.

 The second most important step is identifying good, reliable hardware.
 Most of what you need is already available, so you don’t need to create something from scratch.

 Data analytics and custom applications are really important.
 So is having robust, in-depth APIs in your platform, that allows a data analytics company or someone in your building to do analytics, to best form the pictures of what your data is telling you.

 Then you need to test, test, adjust, and test some more.
 Security, security, security.
 The number one issue of an IoT system is not having the right security.
 You don’t want to be the casino in Nevada where a guy hacked in through the Bluetooth of the fish tank and ended up stealing a whole bunch of money.

 IoT networks can be created for all kinds of outcomes.
 It helps to understand each one, the pros and cons, why Wi-Fi and Bluetooth is not an option.
-Adroit predominantly uses Cat M1 and NB-IoT through the Vodafone and Spark networks.
+Adroit predominantly uses Cat M1 and NB-IoT through the Spark networks.
 They’re cellular networks the same as your cell phone but made for IoT networks, made for small amounts of data and further reach.
 It expands the range of the cell phone tower by a dramatic amount, we get about 138 kilometers of range out of a single cell tower.

 LoRaWAN is really good for local deployments like on someone’s farm, where you might have 50, 60, 100 sensors out in the field that do soil moisture measurement or something like that.
 It allows you to create your own network or work with a company like Spark for your farm or your building.